 Contact us: email@example.com

 Letters to the editor and ideas are welcome.
 Letters must be signed, include contact information (address, city, email and phone number) for verification purposes.
-The Ocracoke Observer reserves the right to edit for content and space and to not publish submissions it deems inappropriate for any reason.
+The Ocracoke Observer reserves the right to edit for content and space and to not publish submissions deemed inappropriate for any reason.

-Website: We welcome comments on posts but reserve the right not to post comments that attack other commenters.
+Website: We welcome comments on posts but reserve the right not to post comments that attack others.